cyborgs3335/STEAMworks/README.md

 # STEAMworks
 The Programming project for Team 3335's 2017 robot.
 ## Updating software
+### Getting the National Instruments Update Suite
+Go to Update Suite in order to image roboRio

+[Download update suite](https://wpilib.screenstepslive.com/s/4485/m/13503/l/599670-installing-the-frc-2017-update-suite-all-languages)

 ### Imaging the RoboRio
 ALL robots reguire an up to date roboRio

-Go to Update Suite in order to image roboRio

-[Download update suite](https://wpilib.screenstepslive.com/s/4485/m/13503/l/599670-installing-the-frc-2017-update-suite-all-languages)

 After the update suite installation, connect a USB into the roborio USB port and connect it to the computer\(do not use an ethernet cable)